8 Steps to Calamansi Farming and Production in the Philippines

 - Juice is also popular as a flavor enhancer for native dishes.

-- Juice is also a cleanser and hygienic substance, and can be used as stain remover, body deodorant, skin bleach, and hair shampoo.
+- Juice is also a cleanser and hygienic substance and can be used as a stain remover, body deodorant, skin bleach, and hair shampoo.

-- Juice has medicinal purposes and relieves itching and irritation for insect bites as cough remedy, a laxative to loosen bowels.
-Its roots are used for treatment at childbirth and leaves to cure gas pains.
+- Juice has medicinal purposes and relieves itching and irritation for insect bites as a cough remedy, a laxative to loosen bowels.
+Its roots are used for treatment at childbirth and leave to cure gas pains.

 - Calamansi is also popular as a potted ornamental plant.

 Soil and climatic requirements